calipho-sib/nextprot-api/doc/tutorial/README.md

-#How to rock in SDCSB Hackaton using the neXtProt
+#How to rock in SDCSB Hackaton using neXtProt

 ![Hackaton](https://dl.dropboxusercontent.com/u/2037400/hackaton.png "hackaton" )